Rest in Pieces (film): Plot

 The group of houseguests gather in the parlor and each light a candle.
 As the flames each inexplicably extinguish, the Reverend asserts that it is Catherine communicating with them.
 Meanwhile, Bob summons Louis, an attorney, to the house, but he is stopped on the road by David, who stabs him to death.
 Helen is confronted by the houseguests in the swimming pool of the home.
 When Bob tries to come to her rescue, Lisa and Gertrude stab him to death before sedating Helen.

 Helen awakens and the cultists inform her that they are only following Catherine's instructions.
 Dr. Anderson reveals that he was a doctor at the hospital in which Catherine was institutionalized, and that the other houseguests were all patients as well, each who committed suicide.
 The cultists chase Helen through the property, again incapacitating her.
 When she awakens again, she wanders through the house, which now appears empty.
 Downstairs, she finds Bob sitting before the fireplace, and passes out from fright.
 It is revealed that Bob has made a deal with the houseguests, who promise him the $8 million if they can coerce Helen to commit suicide.

 As the cultists attempt to force Helen to slash her wrists, Bob, riddled with guilt, sabotages the gathering.
 A fight breaks out, during which Helen slashes Gertrude's throat, killing her, before she and Bob flee.
 A short time later, while on the plane back to Los Angeles, Helen notices Lisa and Louis seated next to her.
-As she observes the seats around her, she finds herself again surrounded by the cultists, and to top it all of Catherine also appears to be among the passengers.
+As she observes the seats around her, she finds herself again surrounded by the cultists, and to top it all off Catherine also appears to be among the passengers.

 Cast

 Release

-The film was released on VHS in the United States on August 11, 1988 by LIVE Entertainment.
+The film was released on VHS in the United States on March 10, 1988 by LIVE Entertainment, and reissued on August 11 to take advantage of the Halloween season.
 The film was released on Blu-ray via Vinegar Syndrome on Oct 27, 2020.